 Shalin’s interest in economic engagement and innovation policy developed early on in his career.
 While studying biological sciences and government at the University of Georgia, he was invited to serve on the national Advisory Board for APLU’s Commission on Innovation, Competitiveness & Economic Prosperity and on governance committees of the University Economic Development Association while working on a number of projects in technology transfer and venture development and higher education administration.
 During his time at the university, he served as the policy director for a local-level election committee, was named a University Innovation Fellow of the Hasso Plattner Institute of Design at Stanford University, completed a research program in medicinal chemistry at Peking University in Beijing, China, and served as a contributor at the Georgia Political Review.

-He currently serves as an Editor of the Journal of Economic Development in Higher Education and as the Chief Executive Officer of the Journal of Science Policy & Governance, a non-profit organization and peer review publication.
+Shalin currently serves as the Chief Executive Officer of the Journal of Science Policy and Governance, a non-profit organization and international peer review publication, and as an editor of the Journal of Economic Development in Higher Education.
 He has published on regenerative medicine topics in the SAGE Encyclopedia of Stem Cell Research and has served on the student editorial board of the Education Law & Policy Review.
-He was previously a Contributor at the Georgia Political Review.
 Shalin serves on the Steering Committee of the Engaging Scientists & Engineers in Policy (ESEP) Coalition and on the Board of Advisors for the UCLA Science Policy Group.